Are Baton Rouge bridges safe? DOTD assures Louisianians after Baltimore bridge collapse

 BATON ROUGE - Commuters crossing from one side of the Mississippi River to the other may have paid extra attention Tuesday to how sturdy bridges felt, noting every sway, bounce and vibration.

-The devastating bridge collapse in Baltimore early Tuesday morning left some Louisianians are questioning the stability and reliability of the state's infrastructure system.
-Louisiana Department of Transportation and Development assured people that the state's bridges are indeed safe.
+The devastating bridge collapse in Baltimore early Tuesday morning left some Louisianians questioning the stability and reliability of the state's infrastructure system.
+The Louisiana Department of Transportation and Development assured people that the state's bridges are indeed safe.

 "If a bridge is open, it is a safe bridge to travel," DOTD spokesman Rodney Mallett said.

 More than 11 million people a year cross the Francis Scott Key Bridge in Baltimore.
-The Horace Wilkinson bridge, or the "new" Mississippi River Bridge between East and West Baton Rouge parishes carries five times as many.
+The Horace Wilkinson bridge, or the "new" Mississippi River Bridge between East and West Baton Rouge parishes, carries five times as many.

 Within the state, 11 major bridges connect Louisiana roads across the Mississippi River.